natmegsweden/NatMEG_Wiki/Read-split-files-into-FieldTrip.md

 scatter(allsam, [eve2.value], 'r')
 ````

 In the next step, I did the selection based on the trigger values in the different conditions, like this: `rsp_taskA = [eve2.value] == 2`.
-I did this for all the different conditions; in this case three different conditions.
+I did this for all the different conditions; in this case, three different conditions.

 Then create the `trl` structure manually.
 Specify how much time you would like before (`prestim`) and after (`poststim`).
-In contrast, to `ft_define_trial`, this should be specified in number of samples rather than seconds.
+In contrast, to `ft_define_trial`, this should be specified in *number of samples* rather than seconds.

 ````matlab
 sam_taskA = allsam(rsp_taskA);